Short Sunderland: Selection

-During October 1934, Shorts settled upon the general configuration and geometry of the design, opting for a four-engine shoulder-wing monoplane configuration, similar to the Short Empire that had been ordered at the same time.
+During October 1934, Shorts settled upon the general configuration and geometry of the design, opting for a four-engine shoulder-wing monoplane configuration, similar to the Short Empire which had been ordered at the same time.
 The military flying boat design received the internal designation of S.25.
-While the S.25 design bore a strong resemblance to the civil S.23, it featured an improved aerodynamic form, and sheetmetal with curvature in more than one direction, which was more complex to manufacture but gave a more ideal shape.
+While the S.25 design bore a strong resemblance to the civil S.23, it had an improved aerodynamic form, and sheet metal with curvature in more than one direction.
+This compound curve was more complex to manufacture but gave a superior shape.

-During late 1934, the S.25 proposal was submitted by the company to the Air Ministry.
-Rival firm Saunders-Roe had also designed and submitted their own flying boat, known as the Saro A.33, as their response to the issuing of Specification R.2/33.
-Following an initial evaluation of the submissions, the Ministry decided to place orders for the production of prototypes for both the S.25 and A.33 proposals; this measure was originally made for the purpose of performing flight tests in support of a detailed evaluation, after which production order would be awarded to one of the competitors.
+During late 1934 the S.25 proposal was submitted to the Air Ministry.
+Rival firm Saunders-Roe had also designed and submitted its own proposal, the Saro A.33, in response to Specification R.2/33.
+Following evaluation of the submissions, the Ministry decided to place orders for the production of prototypes of both the S.25 and A.33.

-During April 1936, the Air Ministry was sufficiently confident in Short's submission that a development contract for an initial batch of 11 further S.25 boats was issued to the company.
-On 4 July 1936, the first of the Empire flying boats to be built, G-ADHL, named 'Canopus', conducted its first flight which affirmed the basic principles of the S.25's design while the crucial final design conference was held around the same time as the flight.
-The competitive fly-off was abandoned after the sole A.33 was destroyed due to a structural failure, resulting in the S.25 being the only candidate.
+During April 1936 the Air Ministry was sufficiently confident in Shorts' submission to place a contract for an initial batch of 11 further aircraft.
+On 4 July 1936, the first of the Empire flying boats to be built, G-ADHL, named Canopus, made its first flight which confirmed the basic principles of the S.25's design. while the crucial final design conference was held around the same time as the flight.
+The sole A.33 was damaged beyond repair due to a structural failure, resulting in the S.25 being the only candidate.